Restoration or Reimagining? Part I

 Mark, your 5.1 recording of Jennifer Warnes remains one of my favourites.
 “Somewhere, Somebody” is fabulous.
 Jennifer’s CD “The Hunter” is one of the great albums and I once tried to contact Elliot Scheiner who engineered it to offer my thanks.
 What a 5.1 album that would make.

-This is all very reminiscent of the milking marketing of old Hollywood movies on various platforms over the years – VHS, DVD, Blu-Ray, 3D, etc. The consumer is being asked to buy the same old work – often at full price, as in ‘Disney Classics’ – over and over again, with the promise of some quality improvement to justify the cost each time.
+milkingmarketing of old Hollywood movies on various platforms over the years – VHS, DVD, Blu-Ray, 3D, etc. The consumer is being asked to buy the same old work – often at full price, as in ‘Disney Classics’ – over and over again, with the promise of some quality improvement to justify the cost each time.
 Upgrade fatigue will set in after a while.
-Just look at the outstanding sales figures for Blu-Ray and the widespread take-up of domestic 3D. (/sarc)
+Just look at the outstanding sales figures for Blu-Ray and the widespread take-up of domestic 3D. (/sarc)I think that attentively listening to restored and tweaked old recording masters is a minority sport, comparable with watching those colour-tinted old black and white movies you sometimes see in the corner of the DVD shop.

 To be sure there are certainly some improvements that are possible using new state of the art tools, but I would generally agree with you.
 I would argue somewhat with your assessment of Blu-ray…the numbers are actually more impressive that you imagine.
 The real question for me is should “restored” releases go beyond stripping of noise and boosting of bass and highs?